hashicorp/terraform-provider-googleworkspace/docs/index.md

 }
 ```

-You can also provide an exported Service Account key in the `credentials` parameter without specifying an `impersonated_user_email`.
+You can also provide an exported service account key in the `credentials` parameter without specifying an `impersonated_user_email`.

 <!-- schema generated by tfplugindocs -->
 ## Schema